Wednesday, December 31, 2008

 Green Planet's speedboat runs from Ao Nang's Nopparet Thara pier to Yao Noi, then Yao Yai and finally Phuket's Bang Rong pier in the morning (at 1100) taking around a half hour.
 Transport was waiting at Yao Yai pier.
 The Krabi tel # is +66 075 637 488 and travel desks all around the place were advertising this.
 Green Planet also run an express boat in the afternoon at 1600 - takes approx one hour.

-Apart from the above, a big longtail ferry leaves Ao Thalen about 1 hour north of Krabi town, in the afternoon.
+Apart from the above, a boat leaves Ao Thalen about 40 minutes slow songthaew ride north of Krabi town, at 1300 in the afternoon.
 Songthaews to Ao Thalen leave from outside the Vogue department store in Krabi town - they go via the bus station and the lady who runs the small travel agency there will tell you when and where it will arrive.

 FROM YAO NOI

-Longtail taxi boats shuttle to and from Klong Hia pier regularly.
+Longtail taxi boats shuttle to and from Klong Hia to the other northern pier on Yao Yai (Chong Lad) regularly - 50 baht in 2014/10 minutes.
 You can charter one if you don’t want to wait for about 5 times the cost.
-I shortcut the process by going direct from Tiewson’s beach to Laem Seafood Bungalow’s pier on the south-east corner of Noi on Tiewson’s longtail for 200baht.
+Transport waiting at the arrivals pier.

 Trip Report on Yao Yai.